wp-plugins/constant-contact-widget/readme.txt

 If you wish to also ask for the first and last name, add nam="1" like this:

 \[constantcontactwidget nam="1" grp="constant contact list name" btn="button text" msg="success message"\]

+If you wish to require that the user checks a checkbox for consent to be added to your Constant Contact mailing list, add req="your consent message", for example:

+\[constantcontactwidget nam="1" grp="constant contact list name" btn="button text" msg="success message" req="I agree to be added to the mailing list"\]

 If you like to redirect the visitor to another page after a successful submission with the Constant Contact Widget, simply place the url in the msg attribute instead of a message.